Timeglider Closure FAQs

 Does the closure impact embedded timelines?

-If you're using Timeglider's embed features then those embeds will stop working when we shut the site down.
+If you're using Timeglider's embed features then those embeds stopped working when we shut the site down.

 Have additional questions?